Rules governing Jahn-Teller order in Prussian blue analogues: Code Availability

+The Monte Carlo code used in this study will be made freely available in a public repository upon acceptance.

 \begin{addendum} \item The authors gratefully acknowledge funding through the E.R.C.
-(Advanced Grant 788144 to A.L.G.), the S.T.F.C. (studentship to E.A.H.) and the Independent Research Fund Denmark (D.F.F.)
-(International Postdoctoral Grant 1025-00016B to N.R.).
+(Advanced Grant 788144 to A.L.G.), the U.K.R.I.
+(Frontier Research Grant EP/Z534031/1 to A.L.G.), the S.T.F.C. (studentship to E.A.H.), the Independent Research Fund Denmark (D.F.F.)
+(International Postdoctoral Grant 1025-00016B to N.R.), and the Royal Society through the Faraday Discovery Fellowships Fund, provided by DSIT.
 We also gratefully acknowledge the provision of beamtime at the Diamond Light Source: on beamlines I15-1 (experiment CY26330) and I11 (experiments II16997, EE13284, and CY25166-9).
 A.L.G. thanks Arkadiy Simonov for useful discussions, and Chloe Coates, Emily Reynolds, Arianna Minelli, Simon Cassidy and the beamline staff for assistance with the collection of diffraction data.

 \end{addendum}